Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 ### The backup folder enumeration is missing from the scan

 Run with `--verbose` and look at the executed command.
-If it shows `--enumerate=vp,vt,tt,cb,dbe,u` without the `bf`, the installed `wpscan` predates that choice and would refuse to start with it, so the check drops it rather than failing the scan. `--help` names the release the choice needs.
+If it shows `--enumerate=p,t,tt,cb,dbe,u` without the `bf`, the installed `wpscan` predates that choice and would refuse to start with it, so the check drops it rather than failing the scan. `--help` names the release the choice needs.
 Updating the gem brings it back:

 ```bash
 wpscan --version --no-update